|Course Number||Course Title||Course Description|

 |BU692e||Game Theory in Business Economics||The course is designed to teach students core tools of game theory and to show how these tools may be applied to strategic problems in business and economics.
 All formal classes will be held in the first six weeks of the course (two three-hour slots per week (May – June) .
 Students will spend the second half of the term working on a term paper/case study.|

 BU690 & Independent Directed Studies

 The Business 690 course is an option available for students who wish to specialize in a particular field.
 One Business 690 course equals a one term, 600 level elective (.50 credit).
 Please feel free to discuss the option with the MBA Office and your specific MBA Program Leader.
 Application/request forms are available through the MBA Program Office.

 NOTE: Forms must be completed and submitted to the MBA Program Office with an add/drop form.

 Option 1: Research Project

-The student must contact a professor to secure their involvement, and agreement to supervise the directed study.
-Please confirm with the MBA Program Office before contacting a professor to ensure that professor has not succeeded their limit.
-The MBA Director must approve this contract, and sign all of the required forms.
-All forms must be completed, and submitted to the MBA Program Office no later than the second week of the following term.
+The student must contact a professor to secure their involvement and agreement to supervise the directed study.
+Please confirm with the MBA Program Office before contacting a professor to ensure that professor has not exceeded their limit.
+The MBA Director must approve this contract and sign all of the required forms.
+All forms must be completed and submitted to the MBA Program Office no later than the second week of the following term.